A New Guy at the Round Table

 “Still have my ranger shirt with the Forest Service patch in the sleeve.
 I was wearing it on a visit to Grand Canyon… a few years back.
 The ranger made me take it off.”

-Allen sat silent for a spell lost in past realities.
+Dave sat silent for a spell lost in past realities.
 I wanted to join him there.
 Seeing himself dressed in his smart ranger uniform topped by that tell-tale Smokey the Bear hat.

 “I wore a small hat… it stayed on my head better.”